Ub Iwerks: Career

-Disney work (1919–1929)
+Early work with Walt Disney (1919–1926)

-Iwerks spent most of his career with Disney.
+Iwerks spent most of his career working with or for Walt Disney.
 The two met in 1919 while working for the Pesmen-Rubin Art Studio in Kansas City, and eventually started their own commercial art business together.
 Disney and Iwerks then found work as illustrators for the Kansas City Slide Newspaper Company (which was later named The Kansas City Film Ad Company).
 While working for the Kansas City Film Ad Company, Disney decided to take up work in animation, and Iwerks soon joined him.

-There he attached a motor drive to the camera with a switch that resembled a telegraph key, reducing the number of people needed to animate from two to just one.
+At Kansas City Film Ad, Iwerks displayed what became a life-long devotion to mechanics and invention.
+To make the process of photographing the animation drawings more efficient, Iwerks attached a motor drive to the animation camera with a switch that resembled a telegraph key.
+This allowed the camera to be operated by a single seated person who could both photograph the drawings and switch out and adjust the drawings - without requiring a second person to stand and work the camera.